 - What mistakes to avoid when writing your reports

-And you’ll have the benefit of hearing different perspectives from your THREE instructors, all of whom are experienced behaviorists, on their individual preferences for how reports are written and used.
+And you’ll have the benefit of hearing different perspectives from both of us, about our individual preferences for how reports should be written and used.

 Here’s what previous students had to say:

 “This was my first one and I will definitely take more.
 The quality of instruction, the amount of class notes and samples, the scientific foundation, the professional experience, the “push” to bring dog training to a higher level are a combination not easily found elsewhere all for a very affordable price and NO travel :>)”